Pranav-k04/Poogle/README.md

 Core: There folders have all the computation code for creating IDF and tf-idf.py and query_processing.py
 Routes: The Routes link the front end of the server to server side.
 Utils: have the source code to start the server essentially uvicorn, FastAPi code.

+Further improvements in Poogle :
+Updating retrieval scores based on the Relevance FeedBack given by the client.